The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 A finding of contributory negligence will therefore depend on the facts of each case.
 The burden is on the defendant to prove:

-the claimant failed to take reasonable care for his own safety
+the claimant failed to take reasonable care for their own safety

 this contributed to the damage

-it was reasonably foreseeable that he would suffer harm
+it was reasonably foreseeable that the claimant would suffer harm

 The defendant should plead contributory negligence at the earliest opportunity (certainly in the defence) and set out how the claimant’s failure to take reasonable care contributed either to the cause of the accident or the injuries or both.